hellokelvin/career/junior-test-backend/README.md

 Expense type | Ratio (carbon footprint for 1 euro spent)
 ------------ | -------------
-Low-cost flight tickets | 10000
+Low-cost flight ticket | 10000
-Regular flight tickets | 3600
+Regular flight ticket | 3600
 Electricity | 6000
 Legal advice | 160
 Car gas|3200
 ...|...

-(Feel free to add more data, these rows are just a suggestion of pseudo-realistic data!)
+(Feel free to add more dummy data, these rows are just a suggestion of pseudo-realistic data!)

 ## Your mission

-Develop the dynamic parts using PHP and MySQL.
+Develop the dynamic parts of the app using PHP and MySQL.
 You are free to use any tools that you'd like or none at all.
 Do your best!

 ## What will be evaluated?